 Spain and the Spanish.
 How can one nation yield so many fantastic contributions to the world over such a turbulent history?

 There is a dazzling number of creations, inventions, traditions and cultural landmarks which have come from this magnificent Iberian nation, perhaps as a result of the countless civilisations who have crossed the borders in friendship and in enmity.
-In celebration of Spain's National Day on October 12th (Fiesta Nacional de España), we've compiled a 3-part list of some of Spain's best contributions to the world, from culinary masterpieces to art-world icons:
+In celebration of Spain, we've compiled a 3-part list of some of the country's best contributions to the world, from culinary masterpieces to art-world icons:

 Art has been, and still is, one of Spain's most illustrious and productive culture offerings with painters, sculptors and more hailing from all 17 regions.
 These artists were more than just your average fare; these were leaders of their fields and pioneers of various new art movements.